Save 40% Off An Annual Plan

 Conditions Can Change on Lake Winnipeg in a Hurry

-After you determine a general time period, the next step is to check lake conditions.
-Make sure the ice is safe, determine what method of transportation you need, and then start planning on accommodations.
+After you decide on a general time period, the next step is to check up on lake conditions BEFORE you travel.
+You’ll need to get some local boots-on-the-ground updates on ice conditions, determine what method of transportation you will need (e.g. tracks or trucks depending ice thickness and snow pack), and then start booking your accommodations accordingly.
 One of the best ways to do this is to contact local anglers.
 Whether it be the local bait shop or your friend on social media, being in touch with someone who fishes the lake regularly is your first step in planning.
-A few places to find more information include:
+If you don’t know anyone up there or have social media to touch base with other anglers, here are a few other credible sources to get more information on lake conditions:

 Map of Lake Winnipeg Public Access Points Image courtesy of IceBound Excursions